 - All riders and drivers must wear a mask at all times.

 Fill out the brief Vandal Access rider form that gives us your Vandal email address and your expected ride schedule.
 If you have a University of Idaho Disability parking permit, let us know and you’re good to go.
 Questions?
-We're here to help: Vandal Access cell phone (208-596-3722), email (firstname.lastname@example.org) or in person (1006 Railroad Street)!
+We're here to help: Vandal Access cell phone (208-874-7746), email (email@example.com) or in person (1006 Railroad Street).

 If your expected ride schedule exceeds four (4) days and you do NOT currently have a University of Idaho Disability parking permit, you will need to do one of the following to continue using the Vandal Access service:

-- Submit a doctor’s note on office stationary (paper or electronic) indicating the duration that transportation services will be necessary, and stating that the individual requires mobility assistance during pregnancy.
+- Submit a doctor’s note on office stationery (paper or electronic) indicating the duration that transportation services will be necessary, and stating that the individual requires mobility assistance during pregnancy.

 - Have Disability Support Services or Human Resources submit documentation on your behalf as part of an accommodation.